-As newly appointed Chief Administrative Officer of Oxford County, Michael leads a partnership-oriented, upper-tier municipal government with a commitment to sustainable growth, achieving 100% renewable energy, becoming a zero waste community, and working towards zero poverty.
+Before being appointed as Chief Administrative Officer with the Municipality of Chatham-Kent, Michael served as CAO of Oxford County, where he led a partnership-oriented, upper-tier municipal government with a commitment to sustainable growth, achieving 100% renewable energy, becoming a zero waste community, and working towards zero poverty.

 Michael joined Oxford County from the District Municipality of Muskoka, where he served Chief Administrative Officer for seven years.
 Previously, Michael spent more than five years with the City of Windsor, first as General Manager and then as Vice President of the municipally-owned EnWin Utilities.
 Before entering municipal government, Michael served as a senior corporate law partner at Miller Canfield LLP, which he was a part of for 10 years.